How to Identify and Understand Your Target Market

 Company A knows that its target market is very active and involved in sports.
 It could be beneficial to contact the college coaches to learn what training regimens are being implemented.
 Company A might then offer classes and amenities that complement and even mirror what its target market is already doing.
 This allows students to supplement their current training schedule and to continue training in the off season.

 Knowing what they’re doing will also help the fitness company determine what training equipment to purchase and what physical space is needed.
 The better Company A understands its target market, the better it will be at providing them what they need.

 What marketing strategy would be most effective?

-An effective strategy would include a mobile-responsive website so students can view its hours of operation, contact information and class list at a glance.
+An effective plan would include a mobile-responsive website so students can view its hours of operation, contact information and class list at a glance.
 It will also want to offer online booking, and potentially even an app where students can easily book classes on the go.
-And because its target market spends much of its time on social sites, the company may also want to provide training tips and informative images showing proper form on Facebook, Twitter and Instagram.
+And because its target market spends much of its time on social sites, the company may also want to provide training tips and informative images showing proper form on Facebook, Twitter, and Instagram.